alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 There were always multiple facilitators present.
 All participants were talked through the agenda and a consent form [link to consent form]

-All participants from Autistica's Insight Group were paid in line with Autistica's policy and involve guidelines [link to their website].
+All participants from Autistica's Insight Group were paid in line with Autistica's policy and involve guidelines.

 The focus group was recorded.

-[Link to protocol]

 ### 2. Transcribe discussion <img src="../../images/noun-project-icons/noun_transcript_532343.png" width="150" align="right"/>